| |

 or a patchwork of all-over patterns.
 Should I use the traditional

-border patterns or individual doily patterns.
-Will they be sewn
+border patterns or individual doily patters.
+Will they be sewn together

 Guide to Crocheting Techniques and Stitches.
 I flip through